null

 Can you make me an extremely thin cutting board?

-No, unfortunately such a board would quickly warp and crack upon exposure to water, and we prefer long-lasting, durable boards that our company can stand behind.
-If you want a somewhat thinner board, please mention in the order comments, and we will send you an invoice for the extra work.
+No, we prefer long-lasting, durable boards that our company can stand behind with little risk of warping or cracking.
+If you want a somewhat thinner board, please mention in the order comments, and we will send you the thinnest one we have, as sometimes they vary.
+Our cherry lumber is thinner, so that's also an option.

 Are your products returnable?